Nimus-oes/react-world-ranks/README.md

 ## State Management

-The filtering logic in this application is powered by a centralized filters state object.
-This unified state holds all relevant filter values, including the search term, sort criteria, selected regions, and country statuses.
+The application's filtering logic is driven by a centralized `filters` state object, which holds all relevant values, including the search term, sort criteria, selected regions, and country statuses.

 <br />

 ### Centralized State Structure

-All filters are combined into a single state object rather than being managed independently.
-This approach promotes consistency, simplifies updates, and enhances maintainability.
-Since filter values often work in combination, a centralized structure ensures coordinated state updates and makes debugging and expansion easier.
+All filters are managed within a single state object rather than as separate states.
+This centralized approach ensures consistency, simplifies updates, and improves maintainability.
+Since multiple filter values are often applied together, combining them into one object makes it easier to apply filtering logic, trace state changes, and scale the system as new filters are introduced.

 <br />